The Inner Fjords Explorer

 Later, we arrive in Stavanger, a lively coastal city where Viking heritage meets modern energy.
 The Old Town's white wooden houses line cobbled streets filled with cafés and galleries, while the waterfront offers museums, seafood restaurants and space to wander.
 As it's a weekday, this is an opportunity to browse the shops for souvenirs such as Norwegian design, woollen sweaters and local crafts.
 Just offshore lies Flor og Fjære, a small island garden of subtropical blooms and even palm trees – an unexpected oasis in Norway's otherwise rugged coastal world.

-Today we sail into the magnificent, 179km-deep Hardangerfjord, often called the Queen of the Fjords.
+Today we sail into the magnificent, 179km-deep Hardangerfjord, often called the Queen of the Fjords .
 Its broad waters reach deep into the mountains, where glaciers glint above orchards and villages cling to the slopes.
 In spring, fruit trees burst into blossom while snow still crowns the peaks, and in autumn the ripe fruits hang from the boughs ready for harvest – a vision of Norway at its most poetic.
-It's no surprise that so many artists and painters have come to find inspiration here over the centuries – one of the most famous paintings being the Bridal Procession on the Hardangerfjord, by Hans Gude and Adolph Tidemand.
+It's no surprise that so many artists and painters have come to find inspiration here over the centuries – one of the most famous paintings being the Bridal Procession on the Hardangerfjord , by Hans Gude and Adolph Tidemand.

 At the fjord's innermost reach lies Eidfjord, a tranquil village surrounded by sheer cliffs and tumbling rivers.
 Here, nature and culture intertwine; you might visit the Hardangervidda Nature Centre, a gateway to Norway's largest mountain plateau, or take an excursion to the mighty Vøringsfossen waterfall, which empties dramatically into a mist-shrouded gorge.
 The area's deep valleys tell stories of farmers, fishermen and generations shaped by the fjord.

 Sailing into the Sognefjord is like following a silver thread into the very heart of the country.
-Known as the King of the Fjords, it stretches over 200km inland – so deep that by the time you reach its end you are almost in the middle of Norway.
+Known as the King of the Fjords , it stretches over 200km inland – so deep that by the time you reach its end you are almost in the middle of Norway.
 Towering cliffs rise above still waters, their faces etched by glaciers and dotted with the remnants of abandoned farms and homesteads.
 These ruins bear silent witness to the generations who once carved a hard living from these steep slopes.
+At the fjord's innermost point lies Skjolden, a tranquil village framed by waterfalls and snow-capped peaks.
+This was once a retreat for philosophers and artists seeking solitude, including the scholar Ludwig Wittgenstein.
+From Skjolden, you can explore the mighty Jostedalsbreen Glacier – mainland Europe's largest – or follow scenic trails through valleys and flowered meadows that lead toward ancient farmsteads.

 A little farther along the fjord stands the UNESCO-listed Urnes Stave Church, Norway's oldest, its wooden carvings blending Viking artistry with Christian symbolism.
 Standing before its weathered timbers, surrounded by mountains, you sense the deep continuity of life along these shores, where faith, craftsmanship and landscape have been intertwined for nearly a thousand years.